mvolkmann/blog/src/flutter.md

 GetX provides language translation using the `.tr` getter functino and the `Get.changeLocale` function.`
-TODO: Provide an example of using this.
+TODO: Provide an example of using this?

 ### Riverpod Library